makersacademy/alexa-ruby-course/modules/4/walkthrough.md

 ## Refactoring Movie Facts: extracting the Session

-In our third module, Movie Facts, we would up with a reasonably simple Sinatra application.
+In our third module, Movie Facts, we wound up with a reasonably simple Sinatra application.
 Like Number Facts, Movie Facts handled JSON responses with variable data using Slots, and querying an external API.
 In addition, Movie Facts used the Session and Session Attributes to engage users in a multi-stage process for making queries about movies.
 In this section, we'll extend our Request and Response objects to handle reading from and writing to the Session.

 Here's our Sinatra application at the end of module 3: